BenjaminDelory/PE_BEF_paper_data/Data/README.txt

-This README.txt file was generated on 20190416 by Benjamin Delory
+﻿This README.txt file was generated on 20190731 by Benjamin Delory

 -------------------
 GENERAL INFORMATION
 -------------------

-1. Raw data used for the following paper: Delory et al (2019) When history matters: the overlooked role of priority effects on grassland overyielding.
+1. Raw data used for the following paper: Delory et al (2019) When history matters: the overlooked role of priority effects in grassland overyielding.

 2. Author Information